ptnwan/.dotfiles/doc/fedora_setup.md

 ```

 Exit WSL and then login into WSL again, the powerlevel10k installing process should be
-displayed and the the ternimal should have some color.
+displayed and the ternimal should have some color.

 A Promt will appear to set up the Powerlelvel10k, configure it to what you prefer.
 If
-you chose to display in 2 lines, make sure to select the sparse spacing and enable
+you chose to display in 2 lines, it is recommend to select the sparse spacing and enable
-transient promt.
+transient promt for better visuality.

 If you want to run the Powerlevel10k configuration promt again, you might run:
 ```